 Washington State: Washington State University

-- Decking made from recycled wind turbine blades
+- The deck is made out of composite decking materials fabricated from recycled wind turbine blades.

 EnCity is a pocket neighborhood of tiny houses and a clubhouse designed for urban infill lots in Seattle and Spokane, Washington.
 It is designed to provide residents with all of the amenities of a traditional single-family home, the convenience of city living, and the sense of community that so many desire.
 This unique concept is not only versatile for residents, but allows for various adaptations based on different price points, adapting to multiple demographics and locations.

 Urban Spokane has an estimated population of 390,000 and is predicted to grow steadily over the next 15 years, making it an ideal destination for EnCity.
 However, the project has even greater market potential in larger urban areas such as Seattle, which has demonstrated a market demand for sustainable housing options.
 EnCity’s target market is young professional singles or couples with an annual combined income of $80,000 - $160,000.
 These individuals or couples are setting down roots in new cities, have few belongings, enjoy staying active, and are environmentally conscious; sharing many of the foundational building blocks of “living tiny.”

 The team will complete construction of the EnCity home and clubhouse, and they look forward to showcasing and celebrating their work, especially the many innovations the students developed, with their supporters in the future.

 Neither the United States, nor the Department of Energy, nor Energetics Incorporated, nor any of their contractors, subcontractors, or their employees make any warranty, express or implied, or assume any legal liability or responsibility for the accuracy, completeness, or usefulness for any purpose of any technical resources or data attached or otherwise presented here as reference material.